FuelLabs/fuel-docs/src/glossary.md

 ## Input

-An input refers to a transaction input, or which state elements (usually: UTXOs) are consumed by a transaction.
+An input refers to a transaction input, which is a UTXO consumed by a transaction.

 ## Layer 1 (L1)